-Pack camping, including camping by sea kayakers, occurs in the southern section of the park, including on locations along the Light to Light Walk accessible by walkers and boats.
-Pack camping on the Light to Light Walk is restricted to purpose-built walk-in only camping sites at Mowarry Point and Bittangabee Bay.
-Dispersed pack camping is also permitted in other locations in the southern section of the park but must not occur within 500 metres of any roads, tracks and trails or other visitor facilities including the Light to Light Walk and its facilities.
+Pack camping, including camping by sea kayakers, occurs in the southern section of the park, including on locations along the Light to Light walk accessible by walkers and boats.

+Pack camping when undertaking the Light to Light walk includes purpose-built walk-in only camping sites at Mowarry Point and Hegartys Bay.
+Dispersed pack camping is also permitted in other locations in the southern section of the park but must not occur within 500 metres of any roads, tracks and trails or other visitor facilities including the Light to Light walk and its facilities.
 Concentrated pack camping can lead to degradation of sites and it will be necessary to monitor impacts and take action to address them if necessary.

-The Light to Light Walk is a 31 kilometre track between Boyds Tower at Red Point and the Green Cape Lighthouse which provides a relatively easy walk through areas of spectacular coastal scenery, varied ecosystems and several locations of cultural heritage significance.
-The Walk may be conducted as an overnight walk of 2 or 3 days or as day walks.
-Camping facilities on the Walk are available at Bittangabee Bay and Saltwater Creek (which are both accessible by vehicles) and at Mowarry Point.
-Pack camping without facilities, either on foot or by boat can only occur away from the Light to Light Walk and its facilities.
+The Light to Light walk is a 31 kilometre track between Boyds Tower at Red Point and the Green Cape Lighthouse which provides a relatively easy walk through areas of spectacular coastal scenery, varied ecosystems and several locations of cultural heritage significance.
+The walk may be conducted as an overnight walk of 2 or 3 days or as day walks.
+Pack camping facilities for the Light to Light walk are located at Mowarry Point and Hegartys Bay.
+Vehicle accessible camping is available at Saltwater Creek and Bittangabee Bay.
+Pack camping without facilities, either on foot or by boat can only occur away from the Light to Light walk and its facilities.
 Accommodation is also available at Green Cape Lightstation.

-The Light to Light Walk is becoming a major drawcard for the park and has the potential to attract more visitors, especially following the designation of Australia's Coastal Wilderness National Landscape and increasing promotion of the Walk and the Green Cape area.
+The Light to Light walk is becoming a major drawcard for the park and has the potential to attract more visitors, especially following the designation of Australia's Coastal Wilderness National Landscape and increasing promotion of the walk and the Green Cape area.

-Improvements to the Walk are required to cater for increasing visitation and to provide for a broader range of visitors to engage in the nature-based experience it offers.
-The Walk will continue to be managed as a high quality, sustainable walking experience that provides for a range of visitors and includes facilities and services compatible with the park's natural and cultural values and the area's relatively remote natural settings.
+Improvements to the walk are required to cater for increasing visitation and to provide for a broader range of visitors to engage in the nature-based experience it offers.
+The walk will continue to be managed as a high quality, sustainable walking experience that provides for a range of visitors and includes facilities and services compatible with the park's natural and cultural values and the area's relatively remote natural settings.

 The Light to Light Walk Strategy (NPWS 2021) and designs for construction must be consistent with the plan of management but may be refined to account for the outcomes of the final environmental, cultural heritage and detailed site assessments.
-In broad terms, the improvement works proposed on the Walk include:
+In broad terms, the improvement works proposed on the walk include:

-- constructing walkers' huts, other hard-roofed and/or tented accommodation and associated facilities (see Accommodation below) - rerouting sections of the Light to Light walking track to more closely follow the coast, improve views and the visitor experience
+constructing walkers' huts, other hard-roofed and/or tented accommodation and associated facilities (see Accommodation below)

-• constructing several short spur tracks to better connect the Light to Light Walk with beaches, lookouts and other nearby points of interest.
+- rerouting sections of the Light to Light walking track to more closely follow the coast, improve views and the visitor experience - constructing several short spur tracks to better connect the Light to Light walk with beaches, lookouts and other nearby points of interest.